 “Perhaps my best years are gone, when there was a chance of happiness.
 But I wouldn’t want them back.
 Not with the fire in me now.”
 Samuel Beckett

 Tabbouleh is a well known Middle Eastern salad made from tiny little pieces of bulgur wheat, parsley, scallions and mint with tomato, olives and cucumber added.
-In Arab cooking it is often offered on the table as something green.
+It is often offered on the table as something green.

 Ingredients: 1/4 cup bulgur wheat, 5 tbsp boiling water, 5 cups chopped parsley, 1/2 cup chopped mint, 2 scallions thinly sliced, 1/3 cucumber peeled, seeded and chopped, 1 cup cherry tomatoes chopped, 1/4 cup whole and 1/3 cup pitted green olives chopped.
 Dressing: 1/4 cup olive oil, juice of 1.5 lemons, 2 tbsp pomegranate molasses, salt and pepper.

-- Put the bulgur wheat in a small bowl, add the boiling water and immediately cover with a tight lid allowing to steam for 20 minutes.
+- Put the bulgur wheat in a bowl, add the boiling water and cover with a tight lid allowing to steam for 20 minutes.

-- Using a fork fluff up the wheat.
+- Using a fork fluff up the bulgur wheat.
 Add all the ingredients together and add half the dressing, mix and taste, add remaining dressing if desired.
-Serve in a dish with whole tomatoes and olives on top.
+Serve in a lovely dish or platter with whole tomatoes and olives on top.